LazerLambda/udl-negation/README.md

 ------------

     ├── LICENSE
-    ├── Makefile                    <- Makefile with commands like `make data` or `make train` ├── README.md                   <- The top-level README for developers using this project.
+    ├── Makefile                    <- Makefile with all necessary commands to generate data and run experiments.
     ├── data
-    │   ├── external                <- Data from third party sources.
     │   ├── interim                 <- Intermediate data that has been transformed.
-    │   ├── processed               <- The final, canonical data sets for modeling.
+    │   └──  processed              <- The final data used for experiments.
-    │   └── raw                     <- The original, immutable data dump.
     │
-    ├── docs                        <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs                        <- A default Sphinx project; see sphinx-doc.org for details.
-    ├── models                      <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks                   <- Jupyter notebooks.
     │
+    ├── models                      <- Trained and serialized models, model predictions, or model summaries.
+    │
+    ├── notebooks                   <- Jupyter notebooks (for plots) │
     ├── reports                     <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures                 <- Generated graphics and figures to be used in reporting │
+    │   └── figures                 <- Generated graphics and figures to be used in reporting.
+    │
     ├── requirements.txt            <- The requirements file for reproducing the analysis environment, e.g.
     │                                       generated with `pip freeze > requirements.txt`
     │
-    ├── evaluation
-    │   └── figures                 <- Evaluation script for selected GLUE-tasks.
+    ├── evaluation                  <- Evaluation script for selected GLUE-tasks.
     │
-    ├── setup.py                    <- makes project pip installable (pip install -e .) so src can be imported ├── neg_udl                     <- Source code for use in this project.
+    └── neg_udl                     <- Source code for use in this project.
-    │   │
-    │   ├── data           <- Scripts to download and generate data │   │
-    │   ├── Experiment.py  <-
-    │   ├── MixedExperiment.py <-
-    │   ├──
-    │   └── MLMNegMixed.py <- Scripts to create exploratory and results oriented visualizations
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------